ibabushkin/ibabushkin.github.io/sources/0x05 - Rust.md

 Apart from such small issues, my experience with language and tooling has been great, and I look forward to doing more with it.

+## Update: a few weeks later
+I got more practise with the language (more on my projects in that realm later).
+Now it also makes sense that iterators of different types are structs - they are lazy.
+This was unexpected given my Haskell background, where such things are included in the type system itself, but it is good to know.
+I also feel that I am getting close to understanding the more complex/involved concepts in the language (lifetimes for instance).
+(So I am fighting the borrow checker less and less, instead I fight tooling and library infrastructure - as I said, I will elaborate on that later).
+Other things like generics didn't hold much surprises after Haskell and C.